cmayron/Legal-Calculus/README.md

 • determination of what to preserve
 • instructions for Architect, Builder, or Inspector

+HUMAN STRATEGIST HANDOFF RULE
+After deciding, stop.
+Do not draft, redesign, or rewrite.
+Assign the next role: Architect for structure, Builder for drafting, Inspector for review.

 System Operating Loop:
 Retrieve → Frame → Transform → Evaluate → Commit

 Factual Anchor Rule:
 Begin with a factual anchor (order, filing, email, letter, transcript excerpt, docket entry, event, document, or record item).
 Without an anchor, analysis drifts.

 Output Status Rule:
 All outputs remain draft educational work product, not legal advice.